ISAITB/docs-tdl/source/testsuite/index.rst

         <testcase id="UBL_invoice_validation_test_2"/>
     </testsuite>

-Specifying a test suite's actors in this way could be interesting if you want to be able to manage the actors' information through the GITB software's user interface without being concerned with keeping their definitions up to date in test suites.
-This would avoid for example an unwanted case where an actor's information is updated through the user interface but gets reset when a new version of a test suite gets uploaded where the change was not reflected.
-The only points you need to ensure are that the specification's actors are already defined before you start uploading test suites and that you don't change their
+Specifying a test suite's actors in this way could be interesting if you want to manage their information fully through the GITB software's user interface.
+The only thing to ensure is that the specification's actors are already defined before uploading test suites and that their
-ID.
+IDs are correctly referenced.

 .. _test-suite-sharing: